Oliver2213/pybookshare/README.md

 * how many pages are in the set of results: res.pages
 * move to the next page: res.nextPage().
 Note that this will overwrite current values, so if you are storing all the books in a result, make a deep copy of the res.results list before calling this.
 This method takes one api call to perform, and returns False if the page is out of range.
 * move to the previous page: res.prevPage().
 This works the same as nextPage() but in the other direction.
-* move to a specific page: res.getPage(x).
+* move to a specific page: res.getPage(x, True).
 Again, this works like nextPage or prevPage, so deep copy the results if you want them, and remember that this uses one api call.
+The "True" after the page number sets the getPage function to jump to that specific number, rather than just moving back / forward by that number of pages. nextPage and prevPage just do: self.getPage(x) # the default jump value is false, this call will move you x pages backward or forward
 * type: this will always be equal to bs.book or bs.periodical, so you may check for equality with these constants if you need to.
 * resultCount: this is how many results are in the entire search, not just on the current page.
 Since this information is provided only in res.message and not explicitly by the api, it is possible for this functionality to break if the message format were ever changed by Bookshare (I extract it using a regular expression).
 * limit: how many books per page are retrieved.
-This cannot be changed and is there for information only.
+This cannot be changed after the initial API instantiation, and is there for information only.
 * url: the url used to do the search again.
 This is used when calling paging functions and is not meant to be changed manually.
 If you have to change it, please reassign the object to the result of a new search.
 * len: calling len(res) will return len(res.results).
 * results: a list holding the actual results of the search.
 However, the SearchResults class is iterable, so you can simply iterate and index it instead of having to specify the results list.